adampash/adampash.github.io/_posts/2014-05-12-how-i've-tried-to-fix-imessage.md

 For the record, I still have my old iPhone, so I can easily swap the SIM card back into it and perform common fixes.
 Here are at least a few of the things I've tried:

 * Reset my Apple ID password
+* Turn off iMessage in the Settings app
 * Log out of Messages and FaceTime on all my devices
 * Text STOP to 48369
 * Remove my device from My Support Profile (https://supportprofile.apple.com/)